-It may sound corny to say that love heals all wounds or to talk about the healing power of love.
+It may sound corny to say that love heals all wounds or to talk about tapping into the healing power of love.
 But there is truth in these statements.
 Real love makes us feel accepted, secure, valued and valuable.
 It touches our hearts, inspires us to be our best selves, and floods our bodies with feel-good, healing hormones.

 Confusion about love as healer comes because in English we have only one word to describe many types of "love".
 We also confuse all types of love with infatuation or the fulfilling of a need or an emotional trade of some kind.
 Our typical understanding of love is that it is a feeling and along with that feeling come expectations, conditions, and sometimes emotional pain.

 True love is a feeling and so much more.
 When we are fortunate enough to experience it, both as giver and receiver, we find that love heals in mind, spirit and body and brings joy and fulfillment to our lives.

 The Greek language uses the following words to distinguish between five types of love.